LaxarJS/shop-demo/docs/tutorials/hello_world.md

 [?]
 Do you need to make any changes to the above before continuing? (y/N)
 ```

-The ArticleBrowserWidget exists of a bunch of files now.
-The important files for the beginning development are named after the widget name:
+The ArticleBrowserWidget exists for a bunch of files now.
+The important files for the basic development are named after the widget name:

 * default.theme/article_browser_widget.html
 * default.theme/scss/article_browser_widget.scss